Skip to content Skip to footer

 “One of our earliest and longest-serving activists, Rich Pfeiffer made history as he gave our community decades of committed, effective service,” said Art Johnston, Sidetrack co-owner and co-founder of Equality Illinois.

-“Under Rich’s year-round consistent leadership Chicago’s Gay Pride Parade grew from a few hundred participants and observers to thousands of marchers and over a million viewers, reflecting the amazing growth of our communities,” Johnston added.
+“Under Rich’s year-round consistent leadership, Chicago’s Gay Pride Parade grew from a few hundred participants and observers to thousands of marchers and over a million viewers, reflecting the amazing growth of our communities,” Johnston added.

 Pfeiffer’s husband of nearly 48 years, Tim Frye, assumed leadership of the parade and continues as coordinator in 2024.